myokit/myokit/examples/README.md

 # Using Myokit

 These example notebooks showing how Myokit can be used in a variety of applications, ranging from cellular to sub-cellular to tissue simulations.
-They accompany the detailed Myokit documentation provided on [https://myokit.readthedocs.io](https://myokit.readthedocs.io).
+They accompany the detailed Myokit (API) documentation provided on [https://myokit.readthedocs.io](https://myokit.readthedocs.io).